saffirioandrea/saffirioandrea.github.io/about.md

 [//]: #About Description

-During my entire life, I have been playing games and I have always been fascinated by their way of providing unique experiences.
+During my entire life, I have been playing games and I have always been fascinated by their way of conveying unique experiences.
 For this reason, I have decided to make a career out of what have always been just a hobby to me.
 During middle school I have learned 3D modelling and programming in Unity and I high school I have studied physics, maths and computer technology, while attending a drawing course.
 My studies gave me the technical preparation to make prototypes on my own and in the end I have decided to become a Game Designer.
 I have got accepted in one of the best university in Europe for my course, the Abertay University (Dundee), which provided me the principle of Game Design, teamworking skills and project methodologies.